This topic explains the main Secret Manager concepts.

 To learn about limitations on payload sizes, resource quantities, and rate limiting, see Secret Manager quotas.

 A secret is a project-global object that contains a collection of metadata and secret versions.
-The metadata can include replication locations, labels, and permissions.
+The metadata can include replication locations, labels, annotations, and permissions.
 The secret versions store the actual secret data, such as an API key or credential.